-On January 4, hackers attacked the application of one of Gcore’s free CDN plan customers.
-The incident consisted of several volumetric attacks with a peak volume of 650 Gbps and involved over 2000 servers worldwide, all belonging to one of the top three cloud providers.
-Due to Gcore’s connectivity and capacity, the attack was mitigated, and the client’s application continued to operate as intended.
+In early 2023, hackers attacked a Gcore customer’s application.
+The customer was using Gcore’s free CDN plan.
+The incident consisted of several volumetric attacks with a peak volume of 650 Gbps and involved over 2,000 servers worldwide, all belonging to the Big 3 cloud providers.
+Due to Gcore’s connectivity and capacity, the attack was mitigated, and our customer’s application continued to operate as intended.
 Read on to learn about the attacks close-up and discover how our infrastructure withstood them.

-The assaults were launched from multiple non-spoofed IP addresses, which made the incident stand out.
+The assaults were launched from multiple, non-spoofed IP addresses, which made the incident stand out.
 CDN systems engineers analyzed the incident and determined that the attackers were using 2,143 servers in 44 different regions, and all of the servers belonged to a single public cloud provider.

 Connectivity.
-Gcore has more than 11,000 peering partners (ISPs).
+Gcore has more than 11,000 peering partners (ISPs.)
 Peering uses cables to connect ISP networks and give each other access to traffic originating from their networks.
-These connections allow traffic from peering partners to be absorbed directly, avoiding the public Internet.
+These connections allow traffic from peering partners to be absorbed directly, avoiding the public internet.
 Compared to traffic on the public internet, this traffic is either free or significantly less expensive.

-In our case, Gcore and the cloud provider used to launch the attack are peering partners.
+In this case, Gcore and the cloud provider used to launch the attack are peering partners.
 So, when the attacks were performed, we ingested most of the traffic over the cloud provider’s private network and absorbed 100% of the attacks.

 Capacity.
-Our network has hundreds of CDN cache servers in 140+ PoPs worldwide, and its overall capacity is 110 Tbps.
+Our network has hundreds of CDN cache servers located in 140+ PoPs worldwide, and its overall capacity is 110 Tbps.
 Due to the sheer capacity of the CDN infrastructure, it can absorb the large volume that is generated by a massive DDoS attack.
 So, the 650 Gbps of traffic was distributed across the network, with each particular server only receiving 1-2 Gbps, which is an insignificant load.